NicolasHug/Surprise/README.md

 --------

-[Surprise](http://surpriselib.com) is a Python [scikit](https://www.scipy.org/scikits.html) package for building and analyzing recommender systems that deal with explicit rating data.
+[Surprise](http://surpriselib.com) is a Python [scikit](https://www.scipy.org/scikits.html) for building and analyzing recommender systems that deal with explicit rating data.

 [Surprise](http://surpriselib.com) **was designed with the